 My ancestors and family lived in Indonesia for many generations.

 The family story goes that one of our ancestors came from Scotland and married an Indonesian woman.
 There is a family tree book in the family, that goes back to a planter in Sumatra and a small portret of a guy, but nobody knew who he was.
-Also there was supposedly a family grave in Sumatra and there are pictures and stories from my family in Java.
+Also there was supposedly a family grave in Sumatra and there are pictures and stories from my family in Java and of course food recipes.
 After some research I found out more about my history and ancestors.

 In the 18th century in Bencoolen (Bengkulu) my English ancestor (Henry Lewis) started his life in Indonesia (after leaving Scotland or England somewhere before 1783) and married an Indonesian woman.
 I found out she was probably named Elisabeth and that he worked for the British East India Company at the trading-post Fort Marlborough in Bencoolen (now Bengkulu).
 I’m still trying to find out where he and she came from.
 Later their three sons worked here too, for Sir Stamford Raffles (and later with him in other positions).
 Their names were Charles Richard, Henry Robert and William Thomas.
 One of them was painted on the portret.
+They also has a daughter who worked as a surgeon assistant.
 Raffles was the Lieutenant-Governor of Bencoolen and later the founder of Singapore.
 He abolished slavery here and gave people back their rights.* He also wrote books about the history, culture, flora, fauna and culture of Indonesia (with illustrations), which William Thomas contributed to.
 A book of Laws was written by Henry Robert.
 Charles Richard worked in the Magistrates office of Fort Marlborough.

 My great-grandfathers were secretary of Salatiga and engineer and head of Civil Services in Salatiga.
 They lived there next to each other with their families.
 That’s how my grandmother and grandfather met each other as children.
 My grandmother’s mother was an Indonesian orphan adopted by a Dutch family.
 Later my grandmother moved to Sukabumi and eventually my grandparents moved to Batavia (Jakarta).
-My grandfather worked here for the Indische Handelsbank and my grandmother was a school teacher here.
+My grandfather worked here for the Indische Handelsbank and my grandmother was the main school teacher at the Ursulinen school.
 She has also been a teacher for the Sultan’s children in Medan.
 Her sister was married to a tea planter in Bandung.
 After WOII my grandparents got married and had two children here, my mother and my uncle.

 In 1955 they moved to the Netherlands (with pain in their hearts) and had two more children, my aunts.
 They wanted to go to Australia, but had to go on the boat to the Netherlands first and weren’t treated like they were welcome.
 I don’t know why they changed their mind, but they stayed in the Netherlands.
 My grandmother’s sister did move on to Australia later.